-If a person’s muscle tension is due to anxiety, any technique that improves anxiety is likely to help improve this symptom.
+If a person’s muscle tension is due to anxiety, any technique that improves anxiety is likely to improve this symptom.

 When someone is feeling anxious or panicked, they can try:

-- Emotional freedom technique (EFT): This technique involves tapping various points on the body to release feelings of anxiety.
+- Emotional freedom technique (EFT): This involves tapping various points on the body to release feelings of anxiety.
 In one large-scale study, researchers found that EFT improved anxiety in

 - Mindfulness: There are many ways to perform mindfulness, including breathing exercises, meditation, and mindful activities, such as yoga, tai chi, and creative hobbies.